 - It establishes an entry-level safety standard for commercial truck drivers.
 If you can’t afford insurance, then you can’t afford brakes, tires, maintenance, etc.

-That insurance minimum hasn’t been adjusted for inflation since Reagan was President.
+The last time the commercial truck insurance minimum was adjusted for inflation, Ronald Reagan was President.

 The minimum amount of insurance for a commercial truck, set in 1980: $750,000.